 It is on the brink of being colonized by humans for minerals and support while the tribe is trying to protect what is rightfully theirs.
 According to James Cameron, the development of Avatar began in 1994 but halted as the right technology was yet to come.
 It was finally released in 2009 and smashed the box office by making almost $3 billion.

 Beauty and the Beast

-In the famous Disney classic story of Belle, beauty means nothing to her if her heart is ugly.
+The famous Disney classic story of Belle, beauty means nothing to her if their heart is ugly.
 The wild beast that kidnapped her came back to his original form, a human who is under a curse for his ill-treatment.
 Promoting a beautiful lesson and easily the best Disney classic movie of its kind.